CHD-IPAC/MsGsFNet/README.md

 The entire codebase is organized under the oold directory, which contains the original implementation of MsGsFNet.

+Our network (MsGsFNet) does not alter the spatial dimensions of the image during processing; it only changes the number of channels.

+And it is originally designed for a pixels-to-pixels (patch-free) classification approach.
+However, we have also implemented a framework that supports the patch-based approach — by simply setting patch_based=True during the initialization of MsGsFNet.

+The proposed MsGsFNet architecture is implemented under:

+./oold/networks/MsGsFNet.py

+and its sub-module VRAttention is located in:

+./oold/networks/VRAttention.py

 🔹 Training

 To begin training, open train.py.